vliz-be-opsci/embrc-prov-model/examples/README.md

 ### Content:
 - **Plain text files**: Human-readable, providing a simplified overview of the dataset's provenance.
 - **EML files**: XML-formatted according to the schema widely used by biodiversity archives, designed for machine processing.
+TO COME
-- **Turtle (TTL) files**: RDF-formatted for machine processing, enabling semantic interoperability.
+- **JSON-LD files**: RDF-formatted for machine processing, enabling semantic interoperability.